 - Day 1: Zermatt’s best attractions like Gornergrat + Riffelsee

 - Day 3: Relaxation in a spa + village tour

-- The views from the hiking trails in Zermatt are graced by the unique beauty of Matterhorn and other 4000-meter-tall mountains.
+- The vistas from Zermatt’s hiking trails are simply breathtaking, featuring the iconic Matterhorn and other impressive 4000-meter mountains.

 Click here to get a guided hike in Zermatt.